-The society seems to be dominated by extroverts as they are loud, outgoing and social while introverts are often misunderstood for being shy, boring and anti-social.
+Society seems to be dominated by extroverts as they are loud, outgoing and social while introverts are often misunderstood as being shy, boring and anti-social.
 However, if introverts are examined carefully, we realize that introverts are indeed charismatic in their own ways.
 In the following paragraphs, I will be discussing five key differences between introverts and extroverts so you can become familiar with both in your own surroundings.

 Both types are equally likely to achieve success.
 In fact, they complement each other and that is why both types are essential to balance out the world.
 Hopefully, this post will shed some light on introverts as they truly deserve to be respected for their personality type, and help you understand the basic differences between introverts and extroverts.

 Introverts require some alone space to clear their mind whereas extroverts generate energy by spending time with people.
 Alone time allows introverts to disconnect from the world and reset their focus and this is absolutely crucial for their survival.